JCNTH/trackingdemo/backend/CAPABILITIES.md

   - Centripetal acceleration
 ```

-**How it works:** Once 3D positions are available, calculate derivatives for velocity and acceleration.

 #### 6. Inverse Kinematics

-**What it adds:** Accurate joint angles from 3D pose.
+Use kinematic constraints to solve for joint angles from 3D pose.

 ```
 Requires: Accurate 3D pose